kliewerdaniel/AI-Blog/NETLIFY_BUILD_FIX.md

 1. Markdown files in `_stories01` were using direct image references like `![alt](../input_images/filename.jpg)`
 2. The actual images were in various directories (`input_images01/`, `static/input_images/`, etc.)
 3. During the Jekyll build process, it couldn't find the images at the specified paths
+4. Some files were symbolic links pointing to non-existent files, causing "dangling symlink" errors

 ## The Solution

-Two key changes were made to fix this issue:
+Three key changes were made to fix this issue:

 1. **Updated image references in markdown files**: Created and ran a script (`fix_stories01_images.py`) that:
    - Replaces direct image references with the `story-image.html` include